Annotating Dimensions of Social Perception in Text: A Sentence-Level Dataset of Warmth and Competence: Distribution of Annotators' Demographic Characteristics

 \section{Distribution of Annotators' Demographic Characteristics}

-The annotator pool was relatively balanced in terms of sex, with 55.1\% identifying as male and 44.4\% as female.
+The annotator pool included 55.1\% identifying as male and 44.4\% as female.
 The majority of participants were between 25 and 44 years old (58.5\%), though the sample also included younger and older individuals up to the 65+ range.
 Most annotators were born in the United States (47.2\%) or the United Kingdom (38.9\%), with smaller groups from Canada (8.8\%) and other countries including Nigeria, Australia, Italy, Singapore, Ireland, Germany, Ghana, and New Zealand (5.1\%).
 All reported English as their primary language, and while most described themselves as monolingual (86.7\%), a minority (13.3\%) reported fluency in additional languages, such as Spanish, French, Dutch, Hindi, Urdu, and Punjabi.
-In terms of education, nearly half of the annotators held a bachelor's degree (49.5\%), followed by those with a master's or community college qualification (both 18.5\%), while smaller proportions had completed high school (8.8\%) or a doctorate (4.7\%).
+Further, nearly half of the annotators held a bachelor's degree (49.5\%), followed by those with a master's or community college qualification (both 18.5\%), while smaller proportions had completed high school (8.8\%) or a doctorate (4.7\%).
 The majority identified as White (73.6\%), with the rest distributed across Asian (8.3\%), Black (7.8\%), Mixed (6.0\%), and Other (4.1\%) categories.
 Table \ref{tab:demographics} below shows the complete breakdown of these attributes.

 Finally, the annotators' participation among the three dimensions demonstrates broad and consistent coverage, with only a minor variation.
 A total of 78 contributions were received in the trust dimension, 75 in sociability, and 70 in competence.